Yonkers IDA Approves Adaptive Reuse ‘Mill’ Project

 On Dec.
 3, city, state and MHACY officials and members of the Martinelli family unveiled the newly renovated building with a special tribute to the late Mayor Angelo Martinelli, who the complex is named after.

-More than 25 pieces of memorabilia including photos, the glass insert from the mayor’s door in City Hall and a gold record of the city’s 1970s theme song “I Believe in Yonkers,” which was orchestrated by Martinelli as part of a marketing campaign.
+More than 25 pieces of memorabilia were on display, including photos, the glass insert from the mayor’s door in City Hall and a gold record of the city’s 1970s theme song “I Believe in Yonkers,” which was orchestrated by Martinelli as part of a marketing campaign.
 Martinelli, the city’s longest serving mayor, died on Oct.
 27 at age 91.

 The display added the finishing touches to the $5.2-million renovation, one of many going on at affordable housing complexes across the city.
 The interior and exterior work includes painting, new flooring, new kitchens and bathrooms with energy efficient appliances and lighting.